 We have considered your arrangements to take informed decisions; deploy resources in a sustainable manner; and work with partners and other third parties.
-In our Audit Planning Report we identified no significant value for money risks.
+In our Audit Planning Report we identified the following significant risk: New Town Hall Project (Informed Decision Making).